Banyan Tree Ringha

 Learn about the hundreds of types of tea grown in the provinces at the Jakhang Teahouse, sample the culinary delights of Yunnan province at Chang Sa, ride out for a romantic al fresco meal or even have a Tibetan wedding dinner - every experience at the Banyan Tree Ringha is in some way unique.

-When not out exploring the extraordinary surrounds of the hotel, enjoy the fabulous world renowned Banyan Tree Spa experience surrounded by intricate carvings and Tibetan artifacts.
+When not out exploring the extraordinary surrounds of the hotel, enjoy the fabulous world renowned Banyan Tree Spa experience surrounded by intricate carvings and Tibetan artefacts.
 Indulgent treatments are inspired by Himalayan practices and the ancient Chinese Five Elements philosophy and although they incorporate many western techniques, are exotic and unlike anything you will have experienced before.

 At Banyan Tree Ringha, Ringha Lodge and Tibetan Lodge are both two-bedroom farmhouse properties with enormous character and are great for families.
 The 15 spacious Tibetan Suites are styled like cosy Tibetan cottages and have handcrafted wooden bathtubs and private terraces and for the ultimate in pampering, the six Tibetan Spa Suites have luxurious wooden bathtubs and couples treatment rooms.